ttop/wordle_starting_guess/README.md

 The other part of the score is based on the frequency of the letter _in that position_ within the eligible words.
 For example, 'S' is the most frequent letter used in the first position (80 words), so it gets a bonus of 80 * 3 (I use 3 as an arbitrary multiplier here).

 Additionally, a letter's score is reduced each additional time that it appears in a word, since knowing which letters appear in the answer is valuable information and without knowing ahead of time that a letter appears multiple times it is probably best to avoid duplicate letters in the initial guess.
-So each additional time that a letter appears I have arbitrary divided that letter's score by 4 times the number of times it has previously appeared.
+So each additional time that a letter appears I have arbitrarily divided that letter's score by 4 times the number of times it has previously appeared.

-Here are the top 15 starting guessed based on using this algorithm, along with their score:
+Here are the top 15 starting guesses based on using this algorithm, along with their score:

     TRACE: 2085
     SHARE: 2068